-A visualisation from part of a Zespri Gold3 growers orchard: showing the total fruit counted.
+A visualisation from part of a Gold3 orchard showing the total fruit counted.
 Each square is one management area within which orchard management decisions can be made.
-In this image, over 650,000 individual fruit have been tracked and counted!
+In this image, over 650,000 individual fruits have been tracked and counted.

-The Sorma bin tipper continuously empties bins autonomously onto the grading line pack the fruit into export pallets of product ready to ship around the world.
+The Sorma bin tipper continuously empties bins autonomously onto the grading line